HappyNatalie/levelup/README.md

 ## Documentation for custom skill tomes!

 Skill tomes are primarily based on item data.
-Before I say the data I would like to note a few conventions I would like to keep for any custom skill tomes.
+Before I show the data structure I would like to note a few conventions I would like to keep for any custom skill tomes.
 Your obviously not required to do this but it will make different tome packs look more clean when used together.

 ## Lore Structure
 * SKILLNAME : (make this gray)